-For the past eleven years, Dr. Meisenkothen has been employed, through UES, Inc,. as a research scientist at the Air Force Research Laboratory, Materials Characterization Facility located at Wright Patterson Air Force Base, OH.
-As one of the three scientists responsible for the day-to-day scientific and technical operations in the facility, he functioned daily as a hands-on, jack-of-all-trades research scientist in microscopy and spectroscopy techniques that included; scanning electron microscopy (SEM), wavelength dispersive spectroscopy (EPMA), energy dispersive spectroscopy (EDS), transmission electron microscopy (TEM), x-ray diffraction (XRD), optical / polarized light microscopy, electron backscatter diffraction (EBSD), and focused ion beam microscopy (FIB).
-In this capacity, Dr. Meisenkothen had the opportunity to work on dozens of projects of relevance to the U.S. Air Force and to industry.
-His work covered a full spectrum of materials including metals, ceramics, semi-conductors, and composites, that ranged in size from the macro-scale to the nano-scale.
+Fred was employed, through UES, Inc., as a research scientist at the Air Force Research Laboratory, Materials Characterization Facility, WPAFB, OH for the eleven years prior to coming to NIST.
+As a staff scientist, he was one of three scientists responsible for the day-to-day scientific and technical operations in the facility.
+He functioned daily as a hands-on, jack-of-all-trades research scientist in microscopy and spectroscopy techniques on a full spectrum of materials that ranged in size from the macro-scale to the nano-scale.

 Fred joined NIST in 2012, as a member of the Microscopy and Microanalysis Research Group.
 His research is predominantly focused on atom probe mass spectrometry.
 Specifically, Fred seeks to understand the key factors limiting accuracy in isotopic and chemical analyses performed with the atom probe.
 A recent topic of interest has been developing a machine-learning-based adaptive peak fitting algorithm to help make isotopic analyses in the atom probe accurate, repeatable, and mathematically defensible.

 Material Measurement Laboratory, Service in Professional Organization Accolade, 2019.